 General Inspection Information

-Inspections must be requested before 3 pm (Monday through Friday) in order to receive an inspection on the next business day.
+On-site inspections must be requested before 3 p.m.
+(Monday through Friday) in order to receive an inspection on the next business day.

-Special Inspector List is maintained by the Town of Oro Valley
+Special Inspector List maintained by the Town of Oro Valley